 1. Battery Life

-While your flip phone might lack a few of the features of a smartphone, it also lacks a big HD display, a high-speed data connection constantly streaming in notifications and updates, and an endless array of internal sensors gathering information about your phone and how you use it.
+While some flip phones might lack a few of the features of a smartphone, they also lack a big HD display, a high-speed data connection constantly streaming in notifications and updates, and an endless array of internal sensors gathering information about your phone and how you use it.

-This means that whether your phone is on standby in your pocket or bag or you're talking all day with friends and family, there's a good chance that your flip phone will last days if not weeks on a single charge.
+This means that whether your phone is on standby in your pocket or bag or you're talking all day with friends and family, there's a good chance that a simple flip phone will last days if not weeks on a single charge.

-We'd like to see the Samsung Galaxy S20 Ultra pull that one off!
+We'd like to see the latest high-end Apple or Samsung phones pull that one off!

 While the flip phone prices vary depending on the model you choose, nearly every option on the market today comes in well below the price of even the cheapest mid-tier smartphone.

-Of course, as smart flip phones start to come out, that will change a bit.
+Of course, as smart flip phones continue to evolve, that will change a bit.
 But if you're looking for a basic phone with a flip design, there's always an option out there for 1/10th of the price of the latest top-tier smartphones.

 3. Tactile Convenience